Ehanlion/mist_obsidian/1. Missions/Mission Phase 1/Mission, Welcome to Mist.md

 ##### Heading up to Smears-burrow:
 [[Smears-burrow]] is a 3 day trip north along the coast of [[The North-West Highlands]].
 If they leave to go there, the raid, as detailed in [[The Vanishings in the North-West]], will occur on [[Saddle-Port]] while they are gone, [[Vivian Lovejoy]] will be captured, and the tavern will be burned down.

+If they do travel to [[Smears-burrow]] it is important to note some of the things that they can find there that are out of the ordinary:
+1. There are dark blue scuff marks on one of the jetties in [[Smears-burrow]] that is NOT reserved for visitors.
+The blue scuff marks could only have been made by [[Reggie Brown]]'s ship since it is a dark blue.
+The party wouldn't know that it is his ship, and would only know if something is out of order if they ask.
+2. [[Reggie Brown]] is missing, along-side his ship.
+They went missing BEFORE there was a raid on the village. [[Reggie Brown]] was killed while exploring a sea cave related to [[The Vanishings in the North-West]].
+His boat was stolen by the raiders and was used to raid [[Smears-burrow]]s, although no one knows that yet.

 ##### Conducting a Stake-Out:
 Staging the stake-out will bear results after 3 days.
 At that point a raid will occur on the town.
 The raiders want to take [[Vivian Lovejoy]] because she is a librarian and that is the only person they need from the town.